Demographics of Puerto Rico: Protestants

 Protestantism in Puerto Rico was suppressed under Spanish rule.
 Prior to the Spanish–American War there was only one Protestant church on the island, the Holy Trinity Anglican Church, which was established in 1872 and served the British expatriate community in Ponce.
 The church was forbidden from ringing its bell, using its front door, or holding services in Spanish until 1898, when American troops landed in Ponce and established freedom of worship.
 This was the first non-Catholic church in the Spanish Empire in the Americas.

 Protestantism grew under American sovereignty due to the work of American missionaries, making contemporary Puerto Rico more interconfessional than in previous centuries, although Catholicism continues to be the dominant religion.

 Muslims

 In 2007, there were over 5,000 Muslims in Puerto Rico, representing about 0.13% of the population.
 There are eight Islamic mosques spread throughout the island, with most Muslims living in Río Piedras.
 Puerto Rican converts to Islam continue to occur.
 "Ties between Latinos and Islam are more than just spiritual, but date back to Spanish history.
 Many people do not realize that Muslims conquered Spain".

-And at times not just individuals, but whole families convert.
-However, lack of Muslim education in the Island forces some Puerto Rican Muslims to migrate to the States.
+At times not just individuals, but whole families convert.
+A lack of Muslim education in the Island forces some Puerto Rican Muslims to migrate to the States.
 Islam was brought into Puerto Rico mainly via the Palestinian migration of the 1950s and '60s.
-Thus, today there is a strong Palestinian presence among Muslims in Puerto Rico.
+Today there is a strong Palestinian presence among Muslims in Puerto Rico.
 "They are economically strong and are thus able to pay for a full-time Imaam".